A linear algorithm for multi-target tracking in the context of possibility theory: Uncertain variable

-Since the objective is to study dynamical systems in a Bayesian formulation of the considered representation of uncertainty, it is natural to consider collections $\{X_n\}_{n \geq 0}$ of uncertain variables with $n$ a time-like index and with $X_n$ representing the state of the dynamical system(s) of interest in $\boE$ at time $n$.
-The collection $\{X_n\}_n$ can be referred to as a \emph{(deterministic) uncertain process}.
-It is also convenient to assume some form of independence between uncertain variables at different times: if the uncertain variables in the uncertain process $\{X_n\}_n$ are pairwise weakly-independent and described by the same \gls{opm} $\oP$, then they are said to be weakly-independently identically described (weakly-i.i.d.) by $\oP$.
-Alternatively, if for any $n \geq 0$ it holds that \eqns{ \oP_n(\tf \given X_1 = x_1, \dots, X_{n-1} = x_{n-1}) = \oP_n(\tf \given X_{n-1} = x_{n-1}), } then $\{X_n\}_n$ is said to be a \emph{(deterministic) uncertain Markov process}.
-In this case, the analogue of the concept of Markov kernel can be introduced: the conditional \gls{opm} $\oP_n(\bscdot \given X_n = x_n)$ is re-expressed as a function $\oQ_n$ on $\boE \times \boL^{\infty}(\boE)$ such that \eqns{ \oQ_n : (x,\tf) \mapsto \oQ_n(x,\tf) = \oP_n(\tf \given X_n = x_n) } and $\oQ_n$ is referred to as a \emph{outer Markov kernel}.
-As is usual with Markov kernels in standard probability theory, we write $\oQ(\tf)$ for the function $x \mapsto \oQ(x,\tf)$.
-For consistency, any function $f$ in the support of the measure $P_n(\bscdot \given X_n = x_n)$ can be similarly re-expressed as a function $g$ on $\boE\times\boE$ defined as $g : (x,x') \mapsto f(x' \given x)$.
-To sum up, the outer Markov kernel $\oQ$ can be expressed as \eqns{ \oQ(x,\tf) = \int \ninf{\tf \cdot g(x, \bscdot)} Q(\d g) } for any $x\in\boE$ and any $\tf \in \boL^{\infty}(\boE)$, where $Q$ is an appropriately defined measure.
-In some cases, we will need to introduce transitions which give a measure that is less than or equal to one to the whole space, these are simply referred to as \emph{outer transition kernels}.
+Since the objective is to study dynamical systems in an analogue of the Bayesian formulation, it is natural to consider collections $\{\uvx_k\}_{k \geq 1}$ of uncertain variables with $k$ a time-like index and with $\uvx_k$ representing the state of the targets of interest in $\sfX$ at time $k$.
+The collection $\{\uvx_k\}_k$ can be referred to as an \emph{uncertain process}.
+It is also convenient to assume some form of independence between uncertain variables at different times.
+If the uncertain variables in the uncertain process $\{\uvx_k\}_k$ are pairwise weakly-independent and described by the same possibility function $f_{\uvx}$, then they are said to be \emph{independently identically described} (i.i.d.) by $f_{\uvx}$.
+We also use the abbreviation i.i.d.\ since there is no possible confusion in a given context.
+Alternatively, if for any $n \geq 0$ it holds that \eqns{ f_{\uvx_k|\uvx_{1:k-1}}(x_k \given x_{1:k-1}) = f_{\uvx_k|\uvx_{k-1}}(x_k \given x_{k-1}) } for any $x_1,\dots,x_k \in \sfX$, then $\{\uvx_k\}_k$ is said to be an \emph{uncertain Markov process}.
+This notion allows for defining an analogue of the concept of hidden Markov model, which, when combined with \eqref{eq:BayesRule2}, leads to an alternative formulation of single-target filtering.
+The additional notions introduced in the remainder of this article will allow for addressing more complex problems including uncertainty on the number of false alarms at each time step and on the presence of the target in the area of interest.

-The last ingredient that is required to state the main result of this article is an analogue of the concept of point process.